Sir Winston Churchill Secondary School (Vancouver)

 Sir Winston Churchill Secondary School is a public secondary school located in Vancouver, British Columbia.
-Churchill Secondary is one of three International Baccalaureate schools (along with Britannia Secondary School and King George Secondary School) and one of three French Immersion secondary schools in Vancouver.
-It is named after the former Prime Minister of the United Kingdom, Winston Churchill.
+Churchill Secondary is one of three International Baccalaureate schools (along with Britannia Secondary School and King George Secondary School) and one of three French immersion secondary schools in Vancouver.
+It is named after Winston Churchill, the former prime minister of the United Kingdom.
 Churchill has the largest student body population in district 39 with about 2000 students in the campus.

 Churchill is fed by the surrounding elementary schools in its catchment area.
 They include Sir Wilfrid Laurier Elementary School, Dr. Annie B. Jamieson Elementary School, Sir William Osler Elementary School, J.W.
 Sexsmith Elementary School, and David Lloyd George Elementary School.
-Although not within Churchill's catchment area, L'École Bilingue, Kerrisdale Elementary School, L'École Quilchena and Sir James Douglas Elementary School feed into its French Immersion Program.
+Although not within Churchill's catchment area, L'École Bilingue, Kerrisdale Elementary School, L'École Quilchena and Sir James Douglas Elementary School feed into its French immersion program.

 Special programs

 IB programme

-Churchill Secondary offers an International Baccalaureate Programme, which attracts many students from the school district to apply.
+Churchill Secondary offers an International Baccalaureate (IB) Programme, which attracts many students from the school district to apply.
 The school also offers the IB Certificate Programme, which allows students in the regular BC provincial curriculum to take part in IB courses.
 This option is only open when there is a vacancy in that particular class.
-IB courses include English, French, Japanese, Mandarin (cancelled since the school year 2021-2022), Physics, Chemistry, Biology, Geography, History, Art, Psychology, Film Studies, Theatre, Mathematics, and Theory of Knowledge.
-French Immersion students entering the IB Programme may opt to take a more advanced French course (called French A, as opposed to French B for non-French Immersion students), allowing them to earn a BC French Dogwood Diploma and a bilingual IB diploma simultaneously, in addition to the standard BC Dogwood Diploma and IB diploma.
+IB courses include English, French, Japanese, Mandarin (cancelled since the school year 2021–2022), Physics, Chemistry, Biology, Geography, History, Art, Psychology, Film Studies, Theatre, Mathematics, and Theory of Knowledge.
+French immersion students entering the IB Programme may opt to take a more advanced French course (called French A, as opposed to French B for non-French immersion students), allowing them to earn a BC French Dogwood Diploma and a bilingual IB diploma simultaneously, in addition to the standard BC Dogwood Diploma and IB diploma.

 Information sessions are held each year for entry into the program which requires a written application, previous academic performance record, standardized testing (PSAT), and an interview for students not currently attending Churchill Secondary.

 As part of Global Families, a project where IB students choose a developing country to educate others on, students host World Awareness Day in which they set up displays in downtown Vancouver to teach the public about their country of choice.
 Students can also get involved as a member of IB Council or as an IB Director.

-In 2022, the IB program is planning to host a conference called What Do, a conference that motivates students to choose their career paths based on what they like to do.

-The program prepares students for post-secondary studies, with the possibility of receiving post-secondary credit for transferable courses, and many of Churchill's IB graduates go on to study at the University of British Columbia.
+The program prepares students for post-secondary studies, with the possibility of receiving post-secondary credit for transferable courses, and Churchill's IB program provides a greater opportunity for alumni to study at the University of British Columbia.